Peripli/service-manager/docs/usage/example-usage.md

 ## Service Sharing Examples

-1. An application running in SAP CP CloudFoundry can consume services provided by the different evironments offered by the SAP CP Multicloud (e.g. from multiple CF installations as well as K8S clusters).
+1. An application running in Kubernetes can consume services provided by the different evironments offered by the Multicloud (e.g. from multiple CF installations as well as K8S clusters).
+How this works can be seen [HERE](https://youtu.be/AYULBewzEwI).

 2. The same is valid for scenarios across cloud providers - the application may very well consume service-x from Azure, service-y from GCP and service-z from SAP CP.
 The only requirement is that the services offered by these cloud providers are exposed via service brokers.